-1. To be eligible for this course, you must have passed EWRT1A.

-- 2. This is a GE course and is degree applicable. - 3.
+- 1. To be eligible for this course, you must have a qualifying score on the English Placement Test; or have received consent from the English Department chair. - 2.
+You must have regular, reliable access to the Internet. - 3.
+This is a GE course and is degree applicable. - 4.
 Letter grade method of scoring.